 How to Batch Cook for Breakfast

 Choose recipes that freeze well.
 Generally speaking, most of us just want something quick in the morning.
 This is why batch cooking and meal prepping your breakfast makes sense.
 Waffles, pancakes, and muffins can be stored in the freezer for up to 3 months, so go ahead and double or triple that recipe!
 Since cooked eggs and meats freeze well, breakfast sandwiches and burritos are a good choice.
 Additionally, breakfast lends itself to simple meal prep, like freezing bags of fruit for smoothies.
+Use recipes from the cookbook Prep-Ahead Breakfasts and Lunches that include storing, freezing, thawing, and reheating tips.

 Shop for seasonal ingredients.
 Just like with other kinds of meal prep and batch cooking, shopping seasonally is the way to go at breakfast.
 Make your smoothie mixes out of seasonal fruits to save even more money.
+Add in-season fruit to your oatmeal and in-season vegetables to your egg dishes.
+If you can't find what you need on sale in the produce section, buy frozen fruits and vegetables.

 Customize creations with ease.
-If you like the idea of being able to customize things like oatmeal, try making some refrigerator oats that can be customized in a jiffy for specific tastes.
+If you like the idea of being able to customize things like oatmeal, try making some overnight refrigerator oats that can be customized in a jiffy for specific tastes.